2021 Save the Date

 To receive details about Workforce Development Month this September, subscribe to our newsletter and until then we encourage...

-Leaders of child welfare programs can utilize our Workforce Development Framework to guide their workforce development strategies.
-We also encourage you to show appreciation for your workforce all year long.
+- Leaders of child welfare programs to utilize NCWWI's Workforce Development Framework to identify strategies that support and recognize the workforce all year long.

-Faculty can review our special collection of resources on preparing students for practice in child welfare.
+- Faculty to review our Social Work Educator Resources on preparing students for practice in child welfare.